omelandah/interview-assignment/README.md

 ### Postman Collection

-To conveniently test the API in both local and production, the project includes a **Postman collection** file named `student management api.postman_collection.json`.
+To conveniently test the API in both local and production, the project includes a **Postman collection** file named `student-management-api.postman_collection.json`.

 You can use this file to: